 Create Your Branding Strategy and Present It In a Qualifications Summary

 The job application process and your resume are nothing less than your personal marketing campaign.
 Your task is to show the value that you bring to the table.
 Describe your goal, specialty area, level of experience, and other things you think define you in a narrative statement.

 Add a Skills Section

 It might be a good idea for your nursing resume to specify all your areas of expertise in a bulleted format.
 They can serve as your keywords as well as can tell your recruiter all about your strengths.
-Think carefully what skills define your nursing experience and do not hesitate to mention them as your competitive advantage.
+Think carefully about what skills define your nursing experience and do not hesitate to mention them as your competitive advantage.

 Be Specific about Your Nursing Experience

 It is a good idea to mention the type of facilities you worked for.
 A brief introduction to your main roles and responsibilities can send a powerful message to the recruiter, but be more specific about your achievements of yours in this role.
 Every recruiter wants to find somebody who can get things done, so your main task is to assure that you are this person exactly.
 Your achievements speak for themselves.

 Add All Your Academic Achievements

 Degrees, certifications, and licensures define your level of competence.
 Therefore, your education section should include all courses, training, meetings, and conferences that you could ever attend and have evidence of it.
 Your academic involvement is critical in such a profession as nursing and directly affects your pay rate.

 Volunteer and Other Experience